 To begin you should assess the problem and get the professional help.
 In any cases, it is imperative to check for mold and have them removed.
 If the basement walls remain dry but are not waterproofed, there is a good chance that you may be able to simply take care of the walls yourself.
 In walls that have cracks, leaking, or seepage there are other tasks that should be performed before the waterproofing.Each of these conditions may require a different approach and may require the attention of a professional.
 Once your basement walls are not leaking and have no cracks you can probably begin preparation for the process of waterproofing basement walls.

 The waterproofing mix that you choose should have specific instructions and it is best to follow those carefully, but there are some common steps that will likely be included in your specific instructions.

-The process of waterproofing basement walls is similar to painting
+Waterproofing basement walls is similar to painting Process

 You will apply the mixture to the wall, rubbing it into the wall with a brush.
 The idea is to fill every pore and focus on the areas where leaking, cracking and seeping were a problem before filling and repair.
 It is recommended to apply the coating at the bottom of the wall first since this is typically where water pressure is the highest.